aaruun/clinical-dev/README.md

 # clinical-dev
-This repository has projects related to software development
+This repository has projects related to EDC, AI and ML based Software Development